openfaas/docs/docs/openfaas-pro/builder.md

 The Function Builder is designed to be integrated via HTTP to automate building images in your cluster, and for service providers.

-Most users will find that `docker` and the `faas-cli` will be sufficient for most needs.

 ## So is it right for you?

 * You're a service provider with custom functionality or functions